jadehopepunk/jadehopepunk/content/about/index.md

 I'm 44 years old, and benefit from just about every type of privilege available in Australian society, including being white, male, affluent, non-disabled.

-I'm also openly sex-positive, queer, an practicing relationship anarchy.
+I'm also openly sex-positive, queer, and practicing relationship anarchy.
 As this site describes my interest projects outside of my professional work, it's important to me to be seen as my whole self in those areas.

 ## My Experience